Azure-Samples/active-directory-aspnetcore-webapp-openidconnect-v2/4-WebApp-your-API/4-1-MyOrg/README.md

   1. In the app's registration screen, select the **Expose an API** blade to the left to open the page where you can declare the parameters to expose this app as an API for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this API.
 To declare an resource URI, follow the following steps:
       * Select `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
       * For this sample, accept the proposed Application ID URI (`api://{clientId}`) by selecting **Save**.
-  1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code) for the client's to obtain an access token successfully.
+  1. All APIs have to publish a minimum of one [scope](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow#request-an-authorization-code), also called [Delegated Permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/v2-permissions-and-consent#permission-types), for the client's to obtain an access token successfully.
 To publish a scope, follow these steps:
      * Select **Add a scope** button open the **Add a scope** screen and Enter the values as indicated below:
           * For **Scope name**, use `ToDoList.Read`.
           * Select **Admins and users** options for **Who can consent?**.